Greenmamba29/GrahmOS_Chat/README.md

 ### Setting up the Search Engine in Your Browser

-If you want to use Grahmos as a search engine in your browser, follow these steps:
+If you want to use GrahmOS Chat as a search engine in your browser, follow these steps:

 1. Open your browser settings.
 2. Navigate to the search engine settings section.
 3. Select "Manage search engines and site search".
 4. Under "Site search", click on "Add".
 5. Fill in the fields as follows:
-   - **Search engine**: Grahmos
+   - **Search engine**: GrahmOS Chat
    - **Shortcut**: grahmos
-   - **URL with %s in place of query**: `https://grahmos.vercel.app/search?q=%s`
+   - **URL with %s in place of query**: `https://modalis-red.vercel.app/search?q=%s`
 6. Click "Add" to save the new search engine.
-7. Find "Grahmos" in the list of site search, click on the three dots next to it, and select "Make default".
+7. Find "GrahmOS Chat" in the list of site search, click on the three dots next to it, and select "Make default".

-This will allow you to use Grahmos as your default search engine in the browser.
+This will allow you to use GrahmOS Chat as your default search engine in the browser.

 ## 💙 Sponsors